maeda6uiui/MrCombolist/README.md

 #### PoH

 PoH stands for "Password or Hash".
-Combolists contain hashed passwords as well as plaintext ones.
+Combolists contain hashed strings as well as plaintext ones.

 #### Persona